-Campaigning in multiple-unit dwellings.
 Candidates with or without their campaign volunteers may not be denied access to campaign in multiple-unit dwellings within the district or territory represented by the office to which the candidate seeks election.
+They must be allowed to knock on doors of individual units to speak with residents.
 A resident may deny admittance to his or her dwelling, identification may be required, visits to certain persons may be denied for health reasons, limits may be put on hours and numbers of campaigners, appointments may be required, and campaigners may be denied admittance or expelled for good cause.
 A violation of this section is a petty misdemeanor.
 M.S.
 211B.20